andres81/Model_of_the_Psyche/case-files/organization-for-the-protection-of-natural-persons/police_violence/water_cannon_incident.md

 * From religious ideologies trying to take over
 * Preventing at all costs civil war: A fight between ideologies by subgroups in the democracy that is The Netherlands
+* Take responsibility as citizens, do our civil duty, to demand justice for the victim in this case, and for all citizens: Police brutality and abuse of the monopoly on violence shall not go unpunished nor without due process to scrutinize actions of the police force.

 A police force can't have its own (religious) ideological opinion: It is part of, and in itself, a moral system executing an ideology, determined at